-In addition to BC insurance legislation and regulations, most CAFII members are also subject to the Insurance Business (Banks and Bank Holding Companies) Regulations of the federal Bank Act.
-For other members, the Insurance Acts and/or related legislation of other provinces apply.
-The public availability of financial and risk information related to our members is addressed in these statutes.
+The public availability of financial and risk information related to our members is addressed in both federal and provincial Insurance legislation and/or regulations, including in BC.
 As BC considers disclosure of financial and risk information for FIs incorporated in the province, we would encourage harmonization, to the extent possible, with parallel provisions in other jurisdictions.